 For this year, AP has presented several models combining traditional materials with less common carbon fiber.
 The Audemars Piguet Royal Oak Offshore Grand Prix Collection brings you three similarly styled models that will be produced in a total lot of 2475 pieces.
 Although the number of pieces set to be released makes the collection a ‘limited edition’ only in a very, um, technical way, there is at least one member of the collection that can be called ‘exclusive’.
 Crafted from platinum and carbon fiber and boasting a price tag of approximately $130,000 (it will depend on the part of the world you live in,) the Ref.
 26290PO.OO.A001VE.01‘s total production volume will be naturally limited by its outrageously high price.

 Yes, the timekeeper’s body is machined out of 950 platinum, which is both denser (hence heavier) and more durable than the more common white gold alloys and has its bezel and chronograph push-piece guards made of forged carbon and black ceramic.
 Its winding crown and push-pieces are in white gold and the flange is in silvered aluminum.

 The ice-cold color scheme is contrasted with an electric-blue dial featuring a “negative-printed” version of the famous Mega Tapisserie motif and bright red accents both on the 30-minute chronograph totalizer dial and a part of the inner bezel.

 Only 75 of these chronographs will be made.

 The second in the rank is the Ref.
 26290RO.OO.A001VE.01.

 Instead of platinum for the body and white gold for the crown and push-pieces, it sports respective elements made in 18-karat rose gold.
 It also has slightly different –looking somehow cheaper– a color scheme of black and white with a part of the chronograph subdial at 9 o’clock painted yellow.
 Its tachymetric scale is printed in bright red matching the color of the central second hand.

-AP plans to limit the production to more reasonable 650 pieces.
+AP plans to limit the production to a more reasonable run of 650 pieces.